top of page

 ACF has laid a strong foundation for success, and is now ready to make an even bigger mark, unlocking new opportunities for growth as a company, while realising tangible benefits for the Zimbabwean fiscus and people.

-As part of this expansion, Wash Plant 7 is being constructed entirely by the ACF team in the Lalapanzi area, using locally sourced and manufactured materials.
-This new three-spiral wash plant will feature advanced Multotec technology, reinforcing our commitment to innovation.
-Once operational, it will boost ACF’s overall production capacity to 36,000 tons per month, marking a major step forward in our journey toward achieving Vision 2030.
+As part of this expansion, Wash Plant 7 has been constructed entirely by the ACF team in the Lalapanzi area, using locally sourced and manufactured materials.
+This new three-spiral wash plant features advanced Multotec technology, reinforcing our commitment to innovation.
+Now operational, it has boosted ACF’s overall production capacity to 42,000 tonnes per month, marking a major step forward in our journey toward achieving Vision 2030.

 Innovation pipeline